CurbSafeCharmer/refill/README.md

 ```
 ## Unit tests
 The program includes an incomplete set of unit tests under `tests`, which can be run with PHPUnit.
 Please help cover untested code by adding new tests.

+## Tool Labs-specific configurations
+The Tool Labs version uses its own set of configurations, which reside on [zhaofengli/refill-labsconf](https://github.com/zhaofengli/refill-labsconf).
+You can `require_once()` the `stable.php`, `test.php` or `citoid.php` in the repo from your `config.php` to replicate the Tool Labs configurations on your local instance.

 ## Reporting bugs
 If you have found a bug, please [report it on Wikipedia](https://en.wikipedia.org/wiki/User_talk:Zhaofeng_Li/reFill) or [create an issue on GitHub](https://github.com/zhaofengli/refill/issues).